6thSon/shieldfi/README.md

 is valid" but cannot run competitive bid matching across encrypted amounts from multiple financiers without revealing those amounts first.
-FHE is the only cryptographic primitive that allows the contract to process, compare, and settle on encrypted values without decryption — making confidential multi-party SCF mathematically possible for the first time.
+FHE is the only cryptographic primitive that allows the contract to process, compare, and settle on encrypted values without decryption, making confidential multi-party SCF mathematically possible for the first time.

 ## Live Deployment